kleene-project/docs/operation/index.md

 keywords: Kleene, operation, maintenance
 ---

-This section and its subsections discusses a few topics related to the operation and maintenance of a Kleene host.
+This section discusses a few topics related to the operation and maintenance of a Kleene host.

 ## Pruning unused objects

-When developing images and experimenting with containers unused images, containers, networks and volumes can accumulate.
-To easily remove these, use the `klee <object> prune` family of commands.
+Images, containers, networks and volumes can quickly accumulater, when developing images and experimenting with containers.
+To easily remove them, use the `klee <object> prune` family of commands.
 The conditions on what is removed differs, depending on which object is being pruned.